Frequently Asked Questions

 When CloudI is running with this service configuration, the files in the path tests/http_req/public_html/ are browsable at http://127.0.0.1:6464/tests/http_req/.

-The incoming HTTP traffic goes through the cloudi_job_http Erlang CloudI service and simply uses the URL path to send a message to the subscribing CloudI service, where the prefix of the service name was set in the service configuration but the suffix of the service name was declared programmatically by calling the CloudI API subscribe function.
+The incoming HTTP traffic goes through the cloudi_service_http_cowboy Erlang CloudI service (or cloudi_service_http_elli) and simply uses the URL path to send a request to the subscribing CloudI service, where the prefix of the service name was set in the service configuration but the suffix of the service name was declared programmatically by calling the CloudI API subscribe function. cloudi_service_http_cowboy adds the "/get" suffix (when configured with "{use_method_suffix, true}", the default) on the URL to make the service name for the CloudI service request which contains the HTTP request headers in the RequestInfo value of the service request (RequestInfo is normally used for key-value service request meta-data).

 Other simple HTTP integration examples can be found among the integration tests:

-To prevent HTTP requests from going to internal services, Access Control List (ACL) entries can be added that prevent the cloudi_job_http Erlang CloudI service from sending to the internal services.
-The ACL entries would be service name prefixes that include the internal services in a list that is referenced directly (i.e., literally as a list of string) or indirectly by an atom that represents the list of strings.
-The ACL entries would be specified for the cloudi_job_http service configuration's deny list.
-If service names are named consistently so that the service name represents a path which is a destination in a tree or hierarchy, then there should be no problems when adding or removing services dynamically (since the ACL entries will remain valid for the consistent service name prefix usage).
+To prevent HTTP requests from going to internal services, Access Control List (ACL) entries can be added that prevent the cloudi_service_http_cowboy Erlang CloudI service from sending to the internal services.
+The ACL entries would be service name patterns that include the internal services in a list that is referenced directly (i.e., literally as a list of string) or indirectly by an atom that represents the list of strings.
+The ACL entries would be specified for the cloudi_service_http_cowboy service configuration's deny list.
+If service names are named consistently so that the service name represents a path which is a destination in a tree or hierarchy, then there should be no problems when adding or removing services dynamically (since the ACL entries will remain valid for the consistent service name pattern usage).
+URLs can be matched dynamically using service name patterns.

 For more information, please refer to "4.1 - How do I integrate external software with CloudI?".